• THE GEORGETOWN BASKETBALL HISTORY PROJECT

 In the years before the NBA and the international acclaim, the Georgetown media guide wrote this prophetic note of this graduating senior: "The story of Dikembe Mutombo is, however, much more than the story of a big basketball player who set records in college.
 It is the story of a young man who leaves the security of his home, family, country, and language in order to discover things about himself.
 In that process of that discovery, he touched the lives of thousands."

-And when all is said and done, Dikembe Mutombo will reach millions more.
+And when all is said and done, Dikembe Mutombo would reach millions more.

 A member of the Georgetown University Athletic Hall of Fame, Mutombo received an honorary degree in 2010 and the Timothy S. Healy S.J.
 Award in 2015 for outstanding contributions to public service.